All Episodes

 Because if it isn't enough for Mueller to bring charges, what does that mean?

-Um that is what's Mueller's job and what's our job.
+Well, this is a very important question, and that is what's Mueller's job and what's our job.

-Bob Mueller will make the decision whether there is proof beyond reasonable doubt to in indict and convict people.
+Bob Mueller will make the decision whether there is proof beyond reasonable doubt to indict and convict people.

-He it is not his responsibility to tell the country what happened.
+It is not his responsibility to tell the country what happened.

-Uh and indeed there's no guarantee that the country will ever learn what Bob Mueller finds apart from an indictment.
+And indeed, there's no guarantee that the country will ever learn what Bob Mueller finds apart from an indictment.

-Uh whether it reaches the standard beyond reasonable doubt, or we merely find clear and convincing evidence of collusion.
+It's the job of the Congress to tell the American people what happened, whether it reaches the standard beyond reasonable doubt or we merely find clear and convincing evidence of collusion.

-So it's important, I think, that we set out the facts for the public, set out the facts about what the Russians told Papadopoulos about what the Russians uh did in setting up that meeting in Trump Tower.
+So it's important, I think, that we set out the facts for the public, set out the facts about what the Russians told Papadopoulos about what the Russians did in setting up that meeting in Trump Tower.

-Uh now bear in mind that meeting at Trump Tower, which takes place after the campaign is alerted that the Russians have these emails.
+Now, bear in mind that meeting at Trump Tower, which takes place after the campaign is alerted that the Russians have these emails.

 All right, let me move on.